Contraz/demosys-py/docs/source/opengl.rst

 OpenGL Objects
 ==============

-We proved some simple and powerful wrappers over OpenGL features.
+We proved some simple and powerful wrappers over OpenGL features in the ``demosys.opengl`` package.

 - **Texture**: Textures from images or manually constructed/generated
 - **Shader**: Shader programs currently supporting vertex/fragment/geometry shaders
-- **Frame Buffer Object**: Offscreen rendering targets
+- **Frame Buffer Object**: Offscreen rendering targets represented as textures
 - **Vertex Array Object**: Represents the geometry we are drawing using a shader

 Texture